+1. Name of Property Historic name: Arctic Mill Historic District Other names/site number: Name of related multiple property listing: N/A (Enter "N/A" if property is not part of a multiple property listing 2.
+Location Street & number: 12, 15, 21, 33, and 40 Factory Street City or town: West Warwick State: RI County: Kent Not For Publication: Vicinity: Not For I dollcation 3.
+State/Federal Agency Certification As the designated authority under the National Historic Preservation A Act, as amended, I hereby certify that this x nomination request for determinat the documentation standards for registering properties in the National Places and meets the procedural and professional requirements set for th in 36 CFR Part 60.
+In my opinion, the property x meets does not meet the Nation I recommend that this property be considered significant at the follows significance: national statewide x local Applicable National Register Criteria: x A B D State Historic Preservation Officer 2/17/2025 Signature of certifying official/Title: Date Rhode Island Historical Preservation & Heritage Commission State or Federal agency/bureau or Tribal Government In my opinion, the property meets does not meet the Nat criteria. ional Register Signature of commenting official: Date Title: State or Federal Tribal Co eral agency/bureau

-1. Name of Property
+Arctic Mill Historic District Name of Property Kent County, Rhode Islan County and State

-Historic name: Arctic Mill Historic District Other names/site number: Name of related multiple property listing: N/A (Enter "N/A" if property is not part of a multiple property listing

-2. Location

-Street & number: 12, 15, 21, 33 , and 40 Factory Street

-City or town: West Warwick County: Kent

-Not For Publication: Vicinity:

-3. State/Federal Agency Certification

-As the designated authority under the National Historic Preservation Act, as amended, national statewide x local Applicable National Regi ster Criteria:

-I hereby certify that this \underline{x} nomination request for determination of eligibility meets the documentation standards for registering properties in the National Register of Historic Places and meets the procedural and professional requirements set forth in 36 CFR Part 60.

-In my opinion, the property \underline{x} meets does does not meet the National Register Criteria.
-I recommend that this property be considered significant at the following level(s) of significance:

-x A B x C

-Signature of certifying official/Title:

-Date

-State or Federal agency/bureau or Tribal Government

-In my opinion, the property meets does not meet the National Register criteria.

-Signature of commenting official:

-Title :

-State or Federal agency/bureau or Tribal Government

-Date

-4. National Park Service Certification
+4. National Park Se

-I hereby certify that this property is:
+I hereby certify that the

-- entered in the National Register
+entered in the Nat

-- determined eligible for the National Register
+e for the National Register

-- determined not eligible for the National Register
+gible for the National Register

-- removed from the National Register
+removed from the

-- other (explain:)
+other (explain:)

-Signature of the Keeper

-Date of Action
+Signature of the K eeper Date of Action

 5. Classification

-Ownership of Property
+Ownership of Prope rty

-(Check as many boxes as apply.)
+(Check as many boxes s as apply.)

-Private
+Private X

 Public - Local

-Public - St ate 1 ublic - 50 all
+Public - State

 Public - Federal

-Category of Property

-(Check only one box.)
+Category of Property (Check only one box.)

 Building(s)

-District Х
+District X

 Site

 Structure

 Object

-Number of Resources within Property

-(Do not include previously listed resources in the count)

-Contributing Noncontributing

-5 1 buildings

-sites

-3 1 structures

-1 objects

-9 2 Total

-Number of contributing resources previously listed in the National Register 0
+United States Department of the Interior National Park Service / National Register of Historic Places Registration Form NPS Form 10-900 OMB No. 1024-0018 Arctic Mill Historic District Kent County, Rhode Island Name of Property County and State Number of Resources within Property (Do not include previously listed resources in the count) Noncontributing Contributing 5 1 buildings sites 1 structures 1 objects Total Number of contributing resources previously listed in the National Register 0